madhushankara/PINN/nonlinear-schrödinger-equation.md

-# Enhanced PINN for a Coupled Gross–Pitaevskii Equation
+#PINN for a Coupled Gross–Pitaevskii Equation

 This repository contains a Physics-Informed Neural Network (PINN) implementation that solves a coupled Gross–Pitaevskii (GP)-type (nonlinear Schrödinger) equation.
 The exact solution used is: